 - In Colorado, where recreational marijuana was also legalized in 2012, the number of fatalities in crashes in which drivers tested positive for THC rose from 18 in 2013 to 77 in 2016.

-- AAA’s 2020 Traffic Safety Culture Index reveals most respondents consider driving shortly after using marijuana (69%) and driving after using potentially impairing prescription drugs (87%) to be very or extremely dangerous.
-The index also found that 77% of survey participants support making it illegal to drive with a certain amount of marijuana in a person’s system.
+- AAA’s 2021 Traffic Safety Culture Index reveals that only 65% of respondents consider driving shortly after using marijuana to be very or extremely dangerous.
+The index also found that 79% of survey participants support making it illegal to drive with a certain amount of marijuana in a person’s system.